byuflowlab/GXBeamCS/README.md

 ## Related Codes

 The finite element cross sectional analysis uses the same underlying theory as in [BECAS](https://becas.dtu.dk), but was written independently to be fast and optimization-friendly.
-Free academic licenses are available for BECAS.
 [PreComp](https://www.nrel.gov/wind/nwtc/precomp.html) is an open source classical lamiante theory implementation and was rewritten in Julia and wrapped as an option in this package.
 [VABS](https://analyswift.com/vabs-cross-sectional-analysis-tool-for-composite-beams/) is another popular tool, and is the best of these in terms of analysis accuracy, though is not freely available.